 When you reinstall the worm gear clip, make sure it seats between the white collar and the gear.
 Flip the frame over and move your line guide back over to one side.
 Pop in the pawl and move your line guide slightly, until your pawl is almost flush and is inside the grooves on the worm gear.
 Screw your pawl cover back on and turn the worm gear to verify function.

 Move the line guide to the center and place a drop of oil on either side of the line guide onto the grooves of the worm gear (here is one place that you can use two drops).
 Move your line guide across back and forth to spread the oil around.
-I also place a drop of oil in the groove on the thumb guard post, where the top potion of the line guide slides across.
+I also place a drop of oil in the groove on the thumb guard post, where the top portion of the line guide slides across.

 Now, you are done with this section.
 Place this aside, and grab your spool.